JuliaMath/MittagLeffler.jl/README.md

 mittleff(α,z)     # mittleff(α,1,z)
 ```

+### Bugs

+`mittleff` fails for some arguments.
+In particular those that evaluate integrals.

 ### Reference

 Rudolfo Gorenflo, Joulia Loutchko and Yuri Loutchko, *Computation of the Mittag-Leffler function and its derivative*,  Fract.
 Calc.
 Appl.
 Anal, **(2002)**